selimcavas/cross-file-analyzer/README.md

 - Option 3: Search for files with a specific extension on a specific directory

     ```
-    This option allows you to search for files with a specific extension (e.g., '.pdf') in a specific directory.
+    This option allows you to search for files with a specific extension in a specific directory.
     It provides the count and allocated space for the files found.

     To choose this option, enter `3` when prompted and provide the desired file extension and directory path.